sftcd/openssl/esnistuff/design.md

 			$ ./testclient.sh -p 4000 -s localhost -n -c NONE -vd -C cadir -S sessionfile ...lots of output...

+# Test our client against www.cloudflare.com

+			$ ./testclient.sh -H ietf.org
+			...a little output...

+# Test NSS's client against our server

+This is a bit basic (so read the script) but if you started our server as above and you have an NSS build in the expected location, then this should work:

+			$ ./nssdoit.sh localhost

 ### Future testing